 Emory College and transient students: $1,522 per credit hour

 Students in special standing (non-degree students): $2,322 per credit hour

 Oxford students: $1,494 per credit hour)

 Fees: $54 athletic fee and $78 student health fee; $75 application fee for visiting non-Emory students

 Payment is due in full on or before registration day for all students enrolled in Emory College.
 The university strongly encourages students to use the online payment function on OPUS.
 Payments may also be made in person at the Boisfeuillet Jones Center, room 101.

-Emory College students may register for classes on OPUS from February 5 through May 20.
-Students needing assistance with registration should go to the Office of the Registrar, 100 Boisfeuillet Jones Center, on Monday, May 16, 2016, 9 a.m-3:30 p.m. for the First Summer Session (also the first day of classes) or July 2, 2018, 9 a.m.-3:30 p.m. for the Second Summer Session (also the first day of classes).
+Emory College students may register for classes on OPUS from February 9 through May 21.
+Students who do not register on OPUS should register at the Office of the Registrar, 100 Boisfeuillet Jones Center, on Monday, May 21, 2018, 9 a.m-3:30 p.m. for the First Summer Session (also the first day of classes) or July 2, 2018, 9 a.m.-3:30 p.m. for the Second Summer Session (also the first day of classes).

 Oxford College Students